 In order to verify our intuition that we may obtain best execution times using multiPDEVS due to the absence of event routing, we implemented the same model using the Cell-DEVS extension of Quartz in order to compare both results.
-For this performance analysis, we ran ten simulations for each approach (multiPDEVS and Cell-DEVS) using the same model, the same initial conditions and the same environment (Quartz) and measured the elapsed real time.
-The test environment is based on a Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz (3MB L2 cache), 8GB (2x DDR3L - 1600Mhz) of RAM, an Apple SSD SM128E hard drive, running on OSX 10.11.4.
+For this performance analysis, we ran ten simulations for each approach (multiPDEVS and Cell-DEVS) using the same model, the same initial conditions, and the same environment (Quartz) and measured the elapsed real time.
+The test environment is based on an Intel(R) Core(TM) i5-3210 M CPU @ 2.50 GHz (3 MB L2 cache), 8 GB (2x DDR3L-1600 Mhz) of RAM, and an Apple SSD SM128E hard drive, running on OSX 10.11.4.
 Software used is Quartz.
-Figure 6 shows the results of running those simulations with error bars showing average, min and max measured times for each batch of repeated simulations and Table 2 shows average elapsed real time results and the relative standard deviation for each experiment.
+Figure 6 shows the results of running those simulations with error bars showing average, min, and max measured times for each batch of repeated simulations and Table 2 shows average elapsed real-time results and the relative standard deviation for each experiment.